-Relive the Wedding of Prince William and Kate Middleton
+PHOTOS: Relive the wedding of Prince William and Kate Middleton

 Following in the tradition of the British royal family, Prince William and Kate Middleton exchanged vows Friday morning in London’s Westminster Abbey.
 Thousands gathered outside and many more viewed the nuptials on television and online.

 A steady stream of guests arrives on foot and by car at the Abbey.
 The approach of singer Elton John draws cheers from the spectators.

 4:50 a.m.
-ET: Governors-General and Prime Ministers of Realm Countries, the Diplomatic Corps and other distinguished guests arrive at the Abbey.
+ET: Governors-general and prime ministers of former UK colony countries, the diplomatic corps and other distinguished guests arrive at the Abbey.

 James has the only reading in the ceremony, from the Bible, Romans 12: 1-2, 9-18.
 It reads in part: “Let love be genuine; hate what is evil, hold fast to what is good; love one another with mutual affection; outdo one another in showing honor.”

 5:35 a.m.
-ET: The following Members of the Royal Family leave Buckingham Palace for Westminster Abbey.
+ET: The Duke of York, Princess Beatrice of York, Princess Eugenie of York, the Earl and Countess of Wessex, the Princess Royal and Vice Admiral Timothy Laurence leave Buckingham Palace for Westminster Abbey.
 They arrive at the Abbey at 5:40 a.m.
 ET.
-The Duke of York, Princess Beatrice of York, Princess Eugenie of York, the Earl and Countess of Wessex, the Princess Royal and Vice Admiral Timothy Laurence.

 6 a.m.
 ET: The marriage service begins (11 a.m. local time).
 The service will be relayed by audio speakers along the route between Buckingham Palace and Westminster Abbey.